ygao36Buffalo/truebluegy.github.io/content/post/UIST2025/index.md

 ---
 title: 🎉 Our Paper Accepted to UIST 2025!
-summary: Our paper has been accepted to UIST 2025!
-We are excited to present our work at UIST 2025.
+summary: Our paper, "Wrist2Finger" has been conditional accepted to UIST 2025!
 Stay tuned for the full paper and presentation details.
 date: 2025-07-04

 # Featured image